ys7yoo/PiTutorial/README.md

 ## Pre-lab Questions

-1. Read the article [here](https://www.interaction-design.org/literature/article/natural-user-interfaces-what-are-they-and-how-do-you-design-user-interfaces-that-feel-natural) and summarize key points.
+1. Read the article [here](https://www.interaction-design.org/literature/article/natural-user-interfaces-what-are-they-and-how-do-you-design-user-interfaces-that-feel-natural) and answer the following questions.

+   * What is Natural User Interface (NUI)?
+Explain NUI by comparing it with CLI and GUI.
+   * What can NUI offer to use?
+   * What kinds of technologies can be used for NUI?

 2. Read the following materials.